Radio Futura: Sextet and live album

-By 1988 Enrique Sierra had overcome his health problems but the band decided to keep Javier Monforte as an additional guitar player thus turning the band into a sextet (in the meantime, drummer Carlos Torero had been replaced by Óscar Quesada).
+By 1988, Enrique Sierra had overcome his health problems but the band decided to keep Javier Monforte as an additional guitar player, thus turning the band into a sextet (in the meantime, drummer Carlos Torero had been replaced by Óscar Quesada).

-There was not any new LP scheduled for 1988 but the band toured instead and, in the meantime, released a new maxi-single --Paseo con la Negra Flor—which is basically a new studio take of their song La Negra Flor (included in La Canción de Juan Perro), including features of what had been its growth as a song when performed live.
+There was not any new LP scheduled for 1988 but the band toured instead and, in the meantime, released a new maxi-single, "Paseo con la Negra Flor", which is basically a new studio take of their song "La Negra Flor" (included in La Canción de Juan Perro), including features of what had been its growth as a song when performed live.
 The new single included a spoken word section which represented, once again, a big novelty in the Spanish musical scene.

-La Canción de Juan Perro marked a success in the band's career, yet, following the suggestion of the label to compensate the relatively high budget (for a Spanish 1980s band) spent in NYC, the last two concerts of the tour were recorded, mixed and released by beginning 1989 as Radio Futura's only live album: Escuela de Calor which became an instant big seller.
+La Canción de Juan Perro marked a success in the band's career, yet, following the suggestion of the label to compensate the relatively high budget (for a Spanish 1980s band) spent in NYC, the last two concerts of the tour were recorded, mixed and released by beginning 1989 as Radio Futura's only live album: Escuela de Calor which became a big seller.

 Once the live album was released, the sextet disbanded and the remaining core trio planned what was going to be their last studio LP.